Grants for landholders in the Limestone Coast

 This means information from your Stage 1 application will be available and you will have the opportunity to make changes or updates to this information, expand on the details of your project, attach supporting documentation (such as quotes for works) and address any feedback that was provided during your site visit.

-There may be some additional questions that you will need to answer in the final application.
+There may be some additional questions that will need to be answered in the final application.

 When submitting a final application, it is recommended that applicants carefully address any feedback provided to them following their site visit and during any other discussions with LC Landscape Board staff.